-Some mothers nurse several babies and never experience plugged ducts or mastitis (breast infection), while others have recurrent episodes.
-There are many reasons for these problems to occur, but treatment is essentially the same: rest, apply heat, breastfeed often on the affected side, and use antibiotics only when medically necessary.
+Some mothers nurse several babies and never experience plugged ducts or mastitis (breast infection), while others have recurrent episodes. rest, apply heat, breastfeed often on the affected side, and use antibiotics only when medically necessary.

 A plugged, or clogged, duct is a sore, tender lump or knotty area in the breast.
 It occurs when a milk duct is not draining well, and inflammation builds up.
 The area may be warm to the touch and red, and if it is located in a duct close to the surface of the skin, you may be able to feel it distinctly with your fingers.
 A plugged duct is not accompanied by fever.
 If the plugged area is not drained, pressure can build up behind it and cause the surrounding tissue to become inflamed.
 If a large area of the breast is inflamed, hard, and tender, it is sometimes referred to as a “caked breast”.
 Usually a plugged duct or caked breast occurs in only one breast at a time.

 If the plugged duct is accompanied by flu-like symptoms (body aches, nausea, fatigue, headache) and fever, it is called’mastitis’, or breast infection.
 There will usually be a hot, tender, splotchy reddened area – usually on the outer and upper part of the breast, but it can occur anywhere.
 Like plugged ducts, mastitis usually occurs in only one breast.
 Mastitis is usually associated with Staph bacteria – when it occurs in both breasts, it may be caused by Strep, and can be more difficult to treat.